Photo: APRESS.COM/Lionel Urman

 - France Travail replaces the employment office

 The employment office is closing.
 From now on, users will have to turn to an institution called France Travail, a network including former ANPEs (unemployed and those on social benefits).
 The Employee Card promises to be a vast energy factory for the French economy.
-It is one of the first provisions of the so-called "full employment law", which was adopted on 14 November, despite the outrage of elected representatives of the left who denounced the text as a "social war", especially because of the measures targeting RSA (active solidarity/social income) recipients.
+It is one of the first provisions of the so-called "full employment law", which was adopted on 14 November, despite the outrage of elected representatives of the left who denounced the text as a "social war", in particular because of the measures aimed at RSA (active solidarity/social income) recipients.

 As of 1 January 2025, exactly one year from now, anyone who applies to the CAF for an RSA (work or social allowance) will be automatically registered with France Travail and will be required to sign a "commitment contract" obliging them to work 15 hours a week, except in special situations, and will be subject to a "suspension-remobilisation" measure that will withdraw their allowance in the event of non-compliance.